What is Considered Reckless Driving in Georgia?

 Get Legal Help with Your Reckless Driving Personal Injury Claim

 If you have been injured in an accident caused by reckless driving, you should act quickly to explore your legal rights.
 Regardless of whether another party has been charged with reckless driving as a criminal offense, he or she should be held accountable for their actions and any harm caused.
-That includes being held accountable via civil claims like a personal injury lawsuit.
+So that includes being held accountable via civil claims like a personal injury lawsuit.